 As an ultramarathoner, Brent Teal understands the ecstasy of a good run and the agony of being injured and sitting on the sidelines.
-So, when injured training partner Bryan Pate asked him to design a device to replicate outdoor running without the impact, Teal jumped on it.
+So, when injured runner and training partner Bryan Pate asked him to design a device to replicate outdoor running without the impact, Teal jumped on it.

 In early 2010, after nearly five years of research, testing and prototypes, ElliptiGO was born in Teal’s Solana Beach garage.
 As the world’s first elliptical bicycle, the ElliptiGO has the sleek curves of a road bike, the low clean lines of a Razor scooter and the smooth elliptical movement of a full-size gym machine.